octo-technology/OpenTezos/docs/dapp/taquito.md

 _Taquito_ is already ready for some actions: it can retrieve all the information about the Tezos network, the accounts, the smart contracts...

-For instance, let's retrieve the balance of an account:
+For instance, let's retrieve the balance of an account, with the `getBalance` method:
 ``` typescript
 // src/app.ts
 import { TezosToolkit } from '@taquito/taquito';